mangushev/banking_solution/README.md

 1. Prepare data

 Estimates are done in the forecasting part.
-It is just packaged differenly for this problem, records is a time sequence, each record has estimated and actual value structured as (accounts, estimated_value(s)).
+It is just packaged differently for this problem, records is a time sequence, each record has estimated and actual value structured as (accounts, estimated_value(s)).
 For example, (4997, 1).
-1 is for debit in this case. if creadit is predicted as well, it will be 2.
+1 is for debit in this case. if credit is predicted as well, it will be 2.

 Both for training and prediction, customer balances are random.
 Obviously, for prediction, it would be needed to provide actual account balances.